Florida, Texas, and many of the Gulf and Atlantic states have a lot of homes using solar panels. These are also states that see hurricanes too often.

 How Solar Installers Help With Hurricane Preparedness

-Your installer will have to get a permit before installing your solar panels, and follow the rules to a tee when installing your solar system.
-Areas with extreme weather like hurricanes often have special rules about installation, and codes that must be followed to ensure they stay attached during heavy winds.
+Your installer must get a permit before installing your solar panels and follow the rules to a tee when installing your solar system.
+Areas with extreme weather like hurricanes often have special rules about installation and codes to ensure system components stay attached during heavy winds.

 Solar panel engineers have created specific solar panel designs for hurricane-prone areas.
 Flexible racking and anchoring systems have been devised to move with the hurricane-force winds rather than breaking when the wind hits.

-Companies like Palmetto use high-quality equipment and materials that have been tested against extremely high winds to ensure they aren't damaged.
-This is true for all installations, but it is especially important in areas that could one day face a direct hit from a hurricane.
+Reputable companies use high-quality equipment and materials that have been tested against extremely high winds to ensure they aren't damaged.
+This is true for all installations, but it is especially important in areas that could face a direct hit from a hurricane.

 Your solar panel installer will start the process of going solar by ensuring your roof is in good condition and able to have solar panels placed on it safely and securely.
 If your roof is old or damaged, your solar panel system could potentially get damaged during a hurricane, so solar installers won’t put a system on a roof that can’t support it.

-When designing your system, your installer will find the best place on your roof for your solar panels to generate electricity, while reducing the risk of being blown off.
-This means the system needs to stay away from the roof's edge because that is the area most likely to suffer from uplift.
+When designing your system, your installer will find the best place on your roof for your solar panels to generate electricity while reducing the risk of being blown off.
+This includes keeping the system away from the roof's edge, the area most likely to suffer from uplift.

 Uplift can happen if the wind makes its way between the roof and the solar panels, causing the solar panels to lift off the roof.
-Generally, your installer will use large lag bolts that are screwed right into the roof beams and sealed carefully to protect against uplift.
+Your installer will use large lag bolts screwed right into the roof beams and sealed carefully to protect against uplift.

 Do Hurricane-Proof Solar Panels Exist?

 You're not likely to find a solar panel system with a "hurricane-proof" label.
-That’s because all top-rated solar panels, like those used by Palmetto, are designed to handle extreme water and wind, since they are located on your roof and need to work for 25+ years.
+That’s because all top-rated solar panels are designed to handle extreme precipitation and wind, since they are located on your roof and need to work for 25+ years.

-- Design for Conditions: This means that solar panels designed for Florida might look a little different from panels designed for Ohio, because they have to stand up to different weather conditions.
+- Design for conditions: This means solar panels designed for Florida might look a little different from panels designed for Ohio, because they have to stand up to different weather conditions.

-- Quality Management: There must be rigorous quality testing to ensure that all panels are being developed at the same quality level as other panels.
+- Quality management: There must be rigorous quality testing to ensure all panels are being developed at the same quality level.

-- System Quality: After solar panel systems are installed, they are inspected to ensure they have the proper design, were installed properly, and are operating the way they should be.
+- System quality: After solar panel systems are installed, they are inspected to ensure they were properly designed and installed and are operating the way they should be.

 - In Houston, Texas, where Hurricane Harvey caused a lot of destruction, solar panels must withstand up to 110 MPH winds.